Marcell Ozuna Preview, Player Props: Braves vs. Dodgers

 Marcell Ozuna At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 36th, his on-base percentage ranks 39th, and he is ninth in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 43rd in batting average, 39th in on-base percentage, and ninth in slugging.

-- Ozuna is batting .450 with three homers during his last outings and is on an 11-game hitting streak.
+- In 37.8% of his games this year, Ozuna has had at least one RBI.
+He's picked up more than one in 18.5% and driven in three or more of his team's runs in six contests.

-- In 38.1% of his games this season, Ozuna has had at least one RBI.
-He's picked up more than one in 18.6% and driven in three or more of his team's runs in six contests.
+- He has scored in 45.4% of his games this season, with two or more runs scored in 10.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.